Advocate continuing education guidelines and requirements

 This module contains various articles, videos, and resources related to legal advocacy.

 This module contains various articles, videos, and activities related to medical advocacy (including COVID-19 aid and resources.)

-Content added soon!
+Content will be added soon!

-Content added soon!
+Content will be added soon!

 TBRI® is an attachment-based, trauma-informed intervention that is designed to meet the complex needs of vulnerable children.
 TBRI® uses Empowering Principles to address physical needs, Connecting Principles for attachment needs, and Correcting Principles to disarm fear-based behaviors.
 While the intervention is based on years of attachment, sensory processing, and neuroscience research, the heartbeat of TBRI® is connection.
 This modules contains TBRI® trainings and resources.